appsmithorg/appsmith-docs/core-concepts/git-sync/README.md

 - Branch names should not start with `origin/` since this prefix is used to distinguish b/w local and remote versions of a branch.
 - Checking out a remote branch with a local counterpart already available would result in an error

+## Syncing local branches with the remote repo: ie. pruning local and fetching remote branches
+Steps:
+- Open the branch list popup from the bottom left
+- Click on the `refresh` button beside the popup title Any branches created on the repo should now be visible on the branch list
+Caution: this would prune any local branches that are deleted from the repository

 ## Conflicts
 (Separate section to show an example scenario)